marklogic/flux/docs/export/export-documents.md

 {% endtabs %}

-## Exporting large binary files
+## Exporting large binary documents

 MarkLogic's [support for large binary documents](https://docs.marklogic.com/guide/app-dev/binaries#id_93203) allows for storing binary files of any size.
-To ensure that large binary files can be exported to a file path, consider using the `--streaming` option introduced in Flux 1.1.0.
+To ensure that large binary documents can be exported to a file path, consider using the `--streaming` option introduced in Flux 1.1.0.
 When this option is set, Flux will stream each document from MarkLogic directly to the file path, thereby avoiding reading the contents of a file into memory.